PROFIT MARGIN: [FAIL]

 Unfortunately, the data is unavailable for CNX.
 Hence, an opinion cannot be rendered.

 INVENTORY TO SALES: [PASS]

 This methodology strongly believes that companies, especially small ones, should have tight control over inventory.
 It's a warning sign if a company's inventory relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Inventory to Sales for CNX was 4.22% last year, while for this year it is 4.56%.
-Although the inventory to sales is rising, it is below the max 30% that is allowed.
-The investor can still consider the stock if all other criteria appear very attractive.
+Inventory to Sales for CNX was 5.06% last year, while for this year it is 2.93%.
+Since the inventory to sales is decreasing by -2.13% the stock passes this criterion.

 ACCOUNT RECEIVABLE TO SALES: [PASS]

 This methodology wants to make sure that a company's accounts receivable do not get significantly out of line with sales.
 It's a warning sign if a company's accounts receivable relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Accounts Receivable to Sales for CNX was 14.44% last year, while for this year it is 16.86%.
-Although the AR to sales is rising, it is below the max 30% that is allowed.
-The investor can still consider the stock if all other criteria appear very attractive.
+Accounts Receivable to Sales for CNX was 19.65% last year, while for this year it is 18.05%.
+Since the AR to sales is decreasing by -1.60% the stock passes this criterion.